 In general, however, those who are going to make use of thigh-high compression stockings are going to be the folks who need them for medical reasons to care for or prevent health issues.

-Where Can I Get Compression Stockings?
+Where Can I Get Thigh High Compression Stockings or Socks?

 Compression Socks can be bought over the counter, at a pharmacy or, most conveniently, ordered online and delivered right to your door.
 The price range of knee-high and thigh-high compression stockings can range greatly from around $10 to $100 per pair, depending on what kind you get.
 Obviously, higher-end, specialized stockings used for medical purposes may be more expensive than the ones you can purchase over the counter.